Continuing Education (CE)

 - 1 quarter unit = 10 CE hours

-CE credit may be earned by teaching courses for acceptable CE Providers or postsecondary institutions, as follows:
+Licensees may earn CE credit by teaching courses for Board–accepted CE Providers as follows:

 - Course content must be related to the licensee's scope of practice